loopbackio/loopback-next/docs/site/Creating-components.md

 `bindings`.

-The example `MyComponent` above will add `MyController` to application's API and create the following bindings to the application context:
+The example `MyComponent` above will add `MyController` to application's API and create the following bindings in the application context:

 - `my-value` -> `MyValueProvider` (provider)
 - `my-validator` -> `MyValidator` (class)